WazzaMo/fullstacko/README.md

 I had intended for the front-end and back-end to both run in Docker using compose (maybe swarm would have been better for this...).

+The problem being that the back-end container appears to be unable to connect to the downstream provider APIs.
+The Back-end is reachable from the front-end but cannot return movies.
+Putting the network_mode to "host" should have avoided this but something else seems to be going on.

 Due to time limitations, I put an end to this for now.

 As a result, the back-end and front end need to be started directly